• Skip to primary navigation

 You’ll have one with your work colleagues, you’ll have one with your friends, you’ll have a special girls one with those same friends, and you’ll even have one with the people you watch football with.

 All the Christmas parties make for a very busy few weekends leading up to Christmas, but I love how festive it is, essentially extending the Norwegian Christmas celebrations into the entire month of December.
+And of course I love all the opportunities to dress in sequins.

 Your fingers are swollen from rolling so many piping hot krumkaker